-Exceptional students in the M.Sc. program who show great promise, both in terms of academic accomplishment and potential for Ph.D. research, may be transferred to a Ph.D. program after the first year of studies but not later than two years after the initial enrolment in the M.Sc. program.
+Exceptional students in the M.Sc. program who show great promise, both in terms of academic accomplishment and potential for Ph.D. research, may be transferred to a Ph.D. program after the first year of studies but not later than two years after the initial enrollment in the M.Sc. program (see Section 3.2c for procedures).